 So the couple began cheering me on as I ran by.
 It was so cute.
 Then I noticed a herd of elk across the way, so I stopped and jogged back up to them.
 They said the elk had just been bugling, and the guy ran down the road with me a bit to see if they’d bugle again.
 They did, and it was such an incredible sound – rather prehistoric again.
 Just like, perhaps, the sound a wooly mammoth made during the Ice Age.

 When I was ready to continue, I asked the guy if he’d bring my camera, and a piece of trash from an energy waffle I’d eaten, back to my parents.
 He said sure, so I yelled to the woman that I was making her husband a temporary crew member.
 She started pumping her arms in the air, saying, “We’re a part of this too, now!
 We’re Dave and Margie by the elk!”
 It was pretty cute.

 The Dunes segment was pretty, running through forest and fields, although some spots were overgrown.
 I saw lots of tiny, white, wooden owls attached to various trees.
-No idea what they were for until I spoke with the chapter chair tonight who said some tiny owl migrates through the Dunes every spring and fall, and the owls are banded and tracked.
+No idea what they were for until I spoke with the chapter coordinator tonight who said tiny saw whet owls migrate through the Dunes every spring and fall, and the owls are banded and tracked.
 This is the season, I guess.
 Still not exactly sure why they tie wooden owls up there …